neuronsimulator/nrn/docs/install/install_instructions.md

 * **-DCMAKE_INSTALL_PREFIX=/install/dir/path** : Location for installing
 * **-DCORENRN\_ENABLE\_NMODL=ON** : Use [NMODL](https://github.com/BlueBrain/nmodl/) instead of [MOD2C](https://github.com/BlueBrain/mod2c/) for code generation with CoreNEURON

-Please refer to [docs/cmake_doc/options.rst](../cmake_doc/options.rst) for more information on the CMake options.
+Please refer to [the CMake build system options](../cmake_doc/options.rst) for more information on how to install the project using `CMake`.

 #### Optimized CPU and GPU Support using CoreNEURON